 International District activist;

 Catholic Interracial Council;

-Robert “Bob” Santos, is the most publicly recognized spokesperson and leader of the movement that began in the 1970s to preserve Seattle’s Chinatown/ International District (ID).
+Robert “Bob” Santos, was the most publicly recognized spokesperson and leader of the movement that began in the 1970s to preserve Seattle’s Chinatown/ International District (ID).

-Santos is the son of Filipino immigrant Sammy Santos and an "Indipino" (Native American/ Filipino) mother, Virginia Nicol.
-He was born in Seattle in 1934 and grew up in the city’s Chinatown.
+The son of Filipino immigrant Sammy Santos and an "Indipino" (Native American/ Filipino) mother, Virginia Nicol, he was born in Seattle in 1934 and grew up in the city’s Chinatown.
 He served in the U.S. Marines after high school in the early 1950s, and returned to Seattle in 1955 to work for Boeing.

 In the 1960s, Santos became involved in civil rights struggles through his involvement with the Catholic Church and the encouragement of Catholic Interracial Council co-founder Walt Hubbard.
 While working at the Catholic-run St. Peter Claver Center in the late 1960s, Santos was able to provide free meeting space to some of the most radical civil rights groups in the city, thereby helping facilitate a multiracial civil rights sensibility among Seattle activists by making the Center what he called “the Heart of the Struggle.”
 In 1969, he was elected President of Seattle's Catholic Interracial Council.